 Project Dates: January 2017- December 2017

-This study is a collaboration between the Wilf Malcolm Institute of Educational Research (WMIER) and Cooperative Education Unit at the University of Waikato.
-The project is partly funded by the University of Waikato Strategic Investment Fund (SIF) 2017 fund and intends to research multiple science and engineering stakeholders’ (employers, recent student alumni, current students and lecturers) perceptions of the graduate competencies and dispositions essential for students to be successful in today’s complex and dynamic workplace settings.
-Using a mixed-method approach, the research will scope stakeholders’ views of student work-readiness, identify current and future important graduate competencies, and, explore how stakeholders think student learning can be better supported at the university and at the workplace.
-The findings will inform university curricula, teaching-learning and assessment, and ensure the relevancy of papers offered as part of the (re)design of university papers and graduate work-readiness initiatives.
+This study was a collaboration between the Wilf Malcolm Institute of Educational Research (WMIER) and Cooperative Education Unit at the University of Waikato.
+The project was partly funded by the University of Waikato Strategic Investment Fund (SIF) 2017 fund and intends to research multiple science and engineering stakeholders’ (employers, recent student alumni, current students and lecturers) perceptions of the graduate competencies and dispositions essential for students to be successful in today’s complex and dynamic workplace settings.
+Using a mixed-method approach, the research scoped stakeholders’ views of student work-readiness, identify current and future important graduate competencies, and, explored how stakeholders thought student learning could be better supported at the university and at the workplace.
+The findings informed university curricula, teaching-learning and assessment, and ensured the relevancy of papers offered as part of the (re)design of university papers and graduate work-readiness initiatives.

-Why is this research important
+Why was this research important

-The overall aim of the research is to survey science and engineering stakeholder perceptions of the competencies and dispositions science and engineering students need to be successful in the workplace and to inform University curriculum (re)development and teaching and assessment approaches.
-To this end, stakeholder views on the extent to which university teaching-learning strategies are productive in preparing students for the workplace, views on current and future competencies important for students to be successful in the workplace, and their suggestions for enhancing current curriculum, pedagogy and assessment will be sought.
+The overall aim of the research was to survey science and engineering stakeholder perceptions of the competencies and dispositions science and engineering students need to be successful in the workplace and to inform University curriculum (re)development and teaching and assessment approaches.
+To this end, stakeholder views on the extent to which university teaching-learning strategies were productive in preparing students for the workplace, views on current and future competencies important for students to be successful in the workplace, and their suggestions for enhancing current curriculum, pedagogy and assessment will be sought.